On the convergence to the non-equilibrium steady state of a Langevin dynamics with widely separated time scales and different temperatures: Introduction

+Taking as $\pi$ the time-dependent solution $p_t$ of \eqref{eq:FP1_intro}, the l.h.s. of \eqref{eq:LSI_intro} is the Kullback-Leibler divergence between $p_t$ and $p_\infty$, while the r.h.s. turns out to be $-\frac{\beta}{2C}\,\frac{\d}{\d t}\DKL(p_t\|p_\infty)\,$.
+Therefore \eqref{eq:LSI_intro} provides a first order differential inequality for $\DKL(p_t\|p_\infty)$, called \textit{free energy dissipation inequality}, which can be easily integrated giving exponential rate of convergence to equilibrium equal to $\frac{2C}{\beta}$.
+There exists a vast literature on LSI's, e.g., see the review \cite{MarkVillani} adopting this dynamical point of view.

-Section \ref{sec:logSob} is devoted to the analysis of a simple criterion for logarithmic Sobolev inequalities (LSI's).
-LSI's are functional inequalities related to the approach to equilibrium of the usual one-temperature Fokker-Planck equation (this concept is well reviewed in \cite{MarkVillani}).
-The classical Bakry-\'Emery-Holley-Stroock criterion guarantees the validity of a LSI for the Gibbs measure $e^{-\beta\,V}/Z$ if the potential $V$ is the sum of a strongly convex contribution and a bounded perturbation.
-Here we show, by means of the Brascamp-Lieb concentration inequality \cite{BL,Brascamp2002A}, that the same condition on $V$ turns out to guarantee the validity of LSI's for both the conditional measure $\rhoKa(x_1|x_2)=e^{-\beta_1 V(x_1,x_2)}/Z_1(x_2)$ and the marginal measure $\rhoKb(x_2)=e^{-\beta_2 F(x_2)}/Z_2$.
-It is worth remarking that the Bakry-\'Emery-Holley-Stroock criterion provides (in general) convergence rates that are exponentially slow in the size of the system (i.e., dimensions $d_1,d_2$), unless the potential $V$ is strictly convex.
-In the latter fundamental case the related logarithmic Sobolev constant can be independent of the dimension.
-Investigating for more physical criteria for the two LSI's of interest (i.e., on the conditional and marginal distributions) is an interesting problem that goes beyond the scope of the present work.
+The rest of Section 2 is devoted to the derivation of a simple sufficient criterion that guarantees the validity of LSI's for both measures $\rhoKa$ and $\rhoKb$.
+If $V$ is the sum of a strongly convex function and a bounded one, the classical Bakry-\'Emery-Holley-Stroock criterion provides a LSI for the measure $e^{-\beta\,V}/Z\,$.
+We show, by means of the Brascamp-Lieb concentration inequality \cite{BL,Brascamp2002A}, that the same condition on $V$ guarantees the validity of LSI's both for $\rhoKa$ and $\rhoKb$.
+Unless the potential $V$ is strictly convex, the convergence rate provided by the Bakry-\'Emery-Holley-Stroock criterion may be exponentially slow in the size of the system (i.e., dimensions $d_1,\,d_2$).
+Investigating for further criteria for the two LSI's of interest is an important problem that we postpone to future work since it requires to focus on a specific potential.